How to write a great research paper using reporting guidelines

-The EQUATOR Library has an additional page of useful resources for medical writers and anyone else concerned with the transparency in the writing and publication of imdustry-sponsored research.
-The resources includes the latest Good Publication Practice for Communicating Company-Sponsored Medical Research: GPP3 Guidelines and the Joint Statement from AMWA, EMWA and ISMPP on the important role of professional medical writers working with the pharmaceutical and medical device industry.
+The EQUATOR Library has an additional page of useful resources for both medical writers and those seeking professional support, including the writing and publication of industry-sponsored research.
+The resources includes the latest Good Publication Practice for Communicating Company-Sponsored Medical Research: GPP3 Guidelines and the Joint Statement from AMWA, EMWA and ISMPP on the important role of professional medical writers.

 We have compiled a collection of guides, books, courses, presentations and other resources designed to help you with the planning, style, structure and composition of your research articles.
 The publisher BioMed Central has also produced a set of resources on writing and publishing a scientific article.